StellarSand/privacy-settings/Privacy Settings/Microsoft-Edge.md

 NOTE: Never save payment info in browsers.
 A password manager can be used to also save payment information.

+#### Share browsing data with other Windows features
+- Share browsing data with other Windows features: Off

 ## Privacy, search, and services